tylermwight/reinstallrv/README.md

 # reinstallrv
 These scripts will fully uninstall Rise Player and start a new install.
 This is to fix issues where an old rvplayer install prevents Rise Player from running properly.

+Note: the "uninstall" is acheived by renaming the rvplayer folder.
+This way we can keep the whole install directory of an old file incase there is a bug, which allows the appropriate team to look at the old files to see what caused the issue.

 ## To install on Linux: